 Modern computing is on the cusp of witnessing paradigm changes expected to have a more far-reaching impact than what Moore’s law predicts.
-ECS researchers are working at the forefront of such a paradigm shift, conducting cutting-edge research from silicon-based storage and interconnect technologies, to quantum information science, neuromorphic computing, and human-centric computing.
+Engineering and Computer Science (ECS) researchers are working at the forefront of such a paradigm shift, conducting cutting-edge research from silicon-based storage and interconnect technologies, to quantum information science, neuromorphic computing, and human-centric computing.

 Michael Lupton and Sandy Lin looking at a computer monitor